Centinel AnalyticaCentinel Analytica

 Fingerprint mismatch

-The request's network signature doesn't match what its User-Agent claims.
+The request doesn't match what its User-Agent claims.
+This covers the TLS, TCP, and HTTP/2 layers, header order and client hints, and disagreements between the page and a Web Worker.
 For example, a request says it's Chrome but the network signature looks like Python or Go.

 Bot identity

 The request's User-Agent identifies it as a known bot or scraper HTTP client (such as python-requests or curl), and is not on your allowlist.
+An identified crawler that isn't on your allowlist also lands here, as crawler_blocked.
+See Crawler (allowed).
 Browser-automation frameworks like Selenium or Puppeteer fall under Automated browser instead.

 Automated browser